-NSEA opposes SB475 unless amended to provide for evaluations based on instructional practice, leadership, and professional responsibilities and further limiting the use of Student Learning Goals or Student Learning Objectives (SLO/SLG's) in teacher evaluations.
+NSEA supports AB460 and opposes SB475 for evaluations based on instructional practice, leadership, and professional responsibilities and limiting the use of Student Learning Goals or Student Learning Objectives in teacher evaluations.

-NSEA conducted a survey of 3765 teachers across the state regarding teacher evaluations in late March.
+NSEA conducted a survey of 3586 teachers across the state regarding teacher evaluations between March 18th and March 26th.
 Over 90% of teachers surveyed thought that the current teacher evaluation structure is not a fair and valid measure of a teacher's performance.
 More than 2/3 of respondents thought 0 or 10% is the most appropriate percentage of SLO/SLG's to use in a teacher's evaluation, with only 27% at 20% and 3% at 40%.
-It is clear the current language in SB475 that includes 20% in the first year is the result of a bad political compromise that does not reflect the realities of classroom teachers.

 Educators want accountability - when it is based upon fair, timely, rigorous and valid measures.
-The current evaluation structure utilizing student data is not a fair or valid measure of the complex demands upon the teaching profession.
+The current evaluation structure utilizing student data for 40% of a teacher's evaluation, through student learning goals (SLG's) or student learning objectives (SLO's), is not a fair or valid measure of the complex demands upon the teaching profession.

 Teachers are accountable for their students' safety, learning and providing a path towards success.
 Meeting the demands of the teaching profession requires tremendous will, ability, creativity, organization and preparation.
 It also requires continuous learning, feedback, and support.

 To ensure high quality teaching, it is necessary to have meaningful and fair teacher evaluations that provide a format for constructive assistance.
 Since 2011 Nevada has worked to build a rigorous framework to measure teachers' instructional practice and leadership as well as professional responsibilities.
 Unfortunately, Nevada's schools and teachers have suffered through competing political emphasis on the use of student data, first with the use of test scores as part of an educators' evaluations and now measuring growth with SLO/SLG's.
-This decision has relegated proven educational practice including student engagement, lesson planning including differential instruction, scaffolding, professional development opportunities, and classroom management to a lower percentage of a teacher's evaluation.
+This decision has relegated proven educational practice including student engagement, lesson planning including differential instruction, scaffolding, professional development opportunities, and classroom management to only 60% of a teacher's evaluation.

 According to the Department of Education, SLO/SLG's are intended to encourage a collaborative process, providing opportunities for teachers to work with other teachers in professional learning communities and with their evaluators to set meaningful academic goals for their students.
 Ironically, the paperwork and time involved with implementing the SLO/SLG's actually takes away from meaningful conversation and work with professional learning communities.
-Teachers are reporting spending an inordinate amount of time on paperwork and creating their SLO/SLG's they don't find meaningful for improving the quality of their instruction or helping students learn.
+Teachers are reporting spending inordinate time on paperwork and creating their SLO/SLG's they don't find meaningful for improving the quality of their instruction.

-E. Harmon Avenue, Las Vegas, NV 89121 \ (800) 248-6732 \ (702) 733-7330 \ Fax: (702) 733-6004 1890 Donald Street, Reno, NV 89502 \ (800) 232-6732 \ (775)828-6732 \ Fax: (775) 828-6745 557 W. Silver, Suite 203, Elko, NV 89801 \ (888) 673-2004 \ (775) 777-8361 \ Fax: (775) 777-8362
+3511 E. Harmon Avenue, Las Vegas, NV 89121 (800) 248-6732 (702) 733-7330 Fax: (702) 733-6004 1890 Donald Street, Reno, NV 89502 (800) 232-6732 (775)828-6732 Fax: (775) 828-6745 557 W. Silver, Suite 203, Elko, NV 89801 (888) 673-2004 (775) 777-8361 Fax: (775) 777-8362